 Recipe by Jenny McCoy — Chef Instructor, School of Pastry & Baking Arts

-So your sister-in-law likes it sweet but your uncle loves a tart dessert and the rest of the family just wants something delicious to end their holiday meal— what’s a baker to do!?
-Chef Jenny has the perfect pie-idea for you: a flaky double-crust apple-cranberry pie that’s the perfect mix of tart and sweet — the best of both worlds.
-Bake, serve (preferably warm and with a scoop of vanilla ice cream or a spoonful of crème fraîche) and let the compliments roll in.
+Apples aren’t the only fruit we’re excited for this fall — it’s also cranberry season.
+If you’re looking for delicious ways to mix cranberries into your baking repertoire, Chef Jenny has an irresistible idea for you: a flaky double-crust apple-cranberry pie that’s the perfect mix of tart and sweet — the best of both worlds.
+Serve warm with a scoop of vanilla ice cream or a spoonful of crème fraîche, and let the compliments roll in.